The Kidnapping Of 16-Year-Old Cheerleader Hannah Anderson

 Anderson was able to pick up the pieces of her life and went on to make plans for college and has reportedly been in a relationship with a football player at her high school.

 DiMaggio’s sister Lora DiMaggio Robinson filed a $20 million lawsuit against the FBI, in which she alleged that SWAT officers did not need to kill DiMaggio when they found him in the wilderness.
 In April 2017, a judge ruled that the lawsuit could move forward.

 In 2015, Anderson reportedly weighed in on social media about the Lifetime movie that was made based on her case.

 “I never have [sic] them any form of permission to make this movie or even information to put in this movie,” she wrote on a (now-deleted) Instagram post.
 “Even the preview alone has false facts and untrue events.”

 She asked that “people who support me not to watch this lie of a movie” and said, “When the time comes I will tell my story, but again if anyone is gonna tell my story it should be me.”

-Hannah herself is still not without criticism and suspicion, however.
-There is a social-media campaign from those who believe she’s not telling the whole truth and that she may herself have had a hand in what happened.
-They go so far as to suggest that she was not kidnapped and to point out when they believe she’s told lies about the harrowing tale.
-In fact, she disabled her ask.fm account due to the amount of people suggesting she was a participant in the abduction and murders of her mother and brother.
+There is a social-media campaign by conspiracy theorists who believe she’s not telling the whole truth and may have had a hand in what happened.
+They go so far as to allege she was not kidnapped and has told lies in the case.
+She reportedly disabled her Ask.fm account due to people cruelly suggesting she was a participant in the alleged abduction and the slayings of her mother and brother.